-- Move on/stop switch to the "On" position. - · Activate fast idle control. - Be sure choke is in the "Off" position. - With saw on ground, grip front handle with left hand and place your right foot through opening in rear handle. - Pull starter rope handle until engine starts. - Squeeze and release throttle trigger to return engine to idle speed.
+- Move on/stop switch to the "ON" position. - Be sure choke is in the "OFF" position. - Activate fast idle lock. - With saw on ground, grip front handle with left hand and place right foot through opening in rear handle. - Pull starter rope handle until engine starts. - Squeeze and release throttle trigger to return engine to idle speed.

-DIFFICULT STARTING OR FLOODED ENGINE
+DIFFICULT STARTING/FLOODED ENGINE

-The engine may be flooded with too much fuel if it has not started after 10 pulls, with the choke in the full out position.
+The engine may be flooded with too much fuel if it has not started after 20 pulls.